 RECOMMENDATIONS (4 TH EDITION) COMPLIANT EXPLANATION Recommendation 1.5 A listed entity should: (a) have and disclose a diversity policy; (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; and (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (A) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (B) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
 If the entity was in the S&P/ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
-Partially Diversity includes, but is not limited to, race, religion, gender, age and any other point of difference.
-The Company is committed to diversity and recognises the arising from employee and Board diversity and the importance of benefiting available talent.
-Accordingly, the Company has established a diversity policy provided to all staff with responsibility for recruitment.
-This diversity policy outlines requirements for the Board to develop mobjectives for achieving diversity, and annually assess both the objectives progress in achieving those objectives.
-Accordingly, the Board has devel following objectives regarding gender diversity and aims to achieve these objections become vacant and appropriately qualified candidates become available within the Board 1 25 1 25 Women in senior executive 1 20 1 20 positions Women on the Board 1 25 1 25 Women in senior executive 1 20 1 20 positions Women employees in the 4 19 5 25 Company However, given the size of the Company, the scale of its operations and work: Board is of the view that measurable objectives for achieving gender diversity required or practical at this time.
-As vacancies become available within the org the Company undertakes recruitment processes to ensure an appropriatel candidate pool is available to select successful applicants based on appropriexperience and qualifications.
-As the Company has not reported on progress achieving gender diversity, the Company has not reported on progress achieving them. e benefits from all which is easurable and the oped the ectives as ole: Force, the y are not anisation y diverse ate skills, objectives
+Partially Diversity includes, but is not limited to, race, religion, gender, age and any other irrelevant point of difference.
+The Company is committed to diversity and recognises the benefits arising from employee and Board diversity and the importance of benefiting from all available talent.
+Accordingly, the Company has established a diversity policy which is provided to all staff with responsibility for recruitment.
+This diversity policy outlines requirements for the Board to develop measurable objectives for achieving diversity, and annually assess both the objectives and the progress in achieving those objectives.
+Accordingly, the Board has developed the following objectives regarding gender diversity and aims to achieve these objectives as positions become vacant and appropriately qualified candidates become available: Actual Objectives 2023 2024 No. % No. % Women on the Board 1 25 1 25 Women in senior executive 1 25 1 25 positions Women employees in the 7 27 7 27 Company However, given the size of the Company, the scale of its operations and workforce, the Board is of the view that measurable objectives for achieving gender diversity are not required or practical at this time.
+As vacancies become available within the organisation the Company undertakes recruitment processes to ensure an appropriately diverse candidate pool is available to select successful applicants based on appropriates skills, experience and qualifications.
+As the Company has not established measurable objectives for achieving gender diversity, the Company has not reported on progress towards achieving them.